-I wrote a bit more about it here when it was first announced, but I wanted to wait to get further into it, until after I got my hands on the watch itself for some play time.
+I wrote a bit more about it on the Jameslist Blog when it was first announced, but I wanted to wait to get further into it, until after I got my hands on the watch itself for some play time.
 Size wise it is pretty big.
 The squarish case is a nice mixture of curves and angles, but its dimensions are hefty.
 Still, the Tread 1 is surprisingly comfortable to wear.
-Unlike other large sizes watches with "novel" designs, the Tread 1 is a watch I think I could wear for hours and hours without and discomfort.
+Unlike other large sizes watches with “novel” designs, the Tread 1 is a watch I think I could wear for hours and hours without and discomfort.
 Part of this has to do with the curved lug structures, and the form fitting, thick rubber strap.
 The case is in steel, due to have various levels of polish, and the back part of the watch will be DLC (diamond like carbon) coated.
 This prototype is sans DLC.
 Crystal over the dial is not sapphire, but rather the same type of polycarbonate that are used for bullet-proof windows.
-While at this thickness the Devon Tread 1 won't stop a bullet, it does provide for something a bit more durable on the shatter resistance side than sapphire.
+While at this thickness the Devon Tread 1 won’t stop a bullet, it does provide for something a bit more durable on the shatter resistance side than sapphire.
 Though sapphire would be more scratch resistant.
 However, a sapphire crystal of this shape would be extremely expensive and difficult to manufacture, significantly upping the price of this watch.

 It is a good idea to understand why this watch came into existence.
 It is the brainchild of Scott Devon, owner of the Devon line of luxury goods.
 Devon is working to have a full line of clothes, fragrances, and more.
 There was even the Devon GTX supercar, that may eventually see its way to full production.
 The two existing cars are beautiful American supercars.
 The Tread 1 is hopefully the start of an entire new type of luxury watch brand.
 American in spirit, design, and manufacture.
 Most of the parts in the Tread 1 watch are made by aerospace part suppliers, and the watch is assembled in Southern California.
 Almost no one who is supplying parts to the Tread 1 has ever made, or supplied parts to a watch before.
 This is a new experience for them all, which gives the Tread 1 a look and feel that is unique among the legions of novel European watches that are theoretical competitors.
 At the same time, while the Tread 1 isn’t a cheap watch, it is far less expensive than other wild looking watches of this type that you’d find coming out of Switzerland.
 Further, almost all the part in the Tread 1 are made specially for the watch.
 Save for the small motors and screws…